Gabriel-Scheel/ecs-wordpress-theme-framework/docs/rilwils_metabox.md

 # How to include Rilwils MetaBox _"The Right Way"_

-Add the plugin as a dependency in your theme constructor:
+Add the plugin as a dependency in your themes config:

 ```
     'dependencies' => array(